 Deadlines for grants are: March 31st, June 30th, September 30th, and December 30th.
-The application must be received at least 3 months before the intended start of the research.
+The application must be received at least three months before the intended start of the research.
 Please download and complete the attached PDF form and send it to firstname.lastname@example.org.

-The successful applicants will be required to provide a brief (around 2000 words) report, within 6 months after receipt of the grant, outlining the research conducted and the outcomes achieved.
+Please see the above application form for a list of requirements.
 Relevant photo(s) would be appreciated.
 The report and any photo(s) provided by the applicant will be published on the EASP website, and mentioned in the next EBSP issue.